Managing Firmware Upgrades

 - Navigate to Organization > Monitor > Firmware upgrades.

-- From the Overview tab, view the Most recent upgrades section and find the applicable upgrade entry.
+- From the Overview tab, view the Most recent upgrades section.

 - Click on the applicable upgrade entry where it lists the number of networks and devices that were upgraded.